 What are transactional emails?

-Transactional emails are an important part of your email marketing strategy because they can help you build stronger relationships with your customers and keep your customers updated.
-They’re also a great way to increase sales and conversions, because they remind customers about the products they’ve purchased and encourage them to buy again considering the secure process.
+Transactional emails are an important part of your email marketing strategy because they can help you build stronger relationships with your customers and keep your customers updated

 What are the different types of transactional emails?